Last updated

 For counterargument section

 Language like "Critics argue that" or "Opponents claim" acknowledges opposing views respectfully.
-This phrasing shows you've considered other perspectives without agreeing with them.
+This phrasing shows you've thought about what others believe without agreeing with them.

 You might also use: